geard8/team-PiedPiper-agiledb-doe21/README.md

 A big part of this assignment was to get to know and use Scrum as a method for Agile development.
 We have used scrum and kanban board.

-As part of scrum we have had daily meeting most days, where everyone talk about what they previously done, what they plan to do and any hindrance or problem that they may have.
+As part of scrum we have had daily meetings most days, where everyone talk about what they previously done, what they plan to do and any hindrance or problem that they may have.

 We have had sprint planning meetings where we decide what we plan to do during the next sprint.

-We have had retrospective meeting where we check what have been good and bad, as well as document where we wrote down importent observations and changes we wish to try out.
+We have had retrospective meeting where we check what have been good and bad, as well as document where we wrote down important observations and changes we wish to try out.

 We have had review meeting to check what has been done in a way the group think is good.